Net Lease

 Under this lease, the lessor (the landlord of the property) allows the lessee (another party) to use the property in exchange for a stated rate, along with property taxes, insurance fees, and maintenance costs.

-In this type of lease, the lessee, who is the tenant, must pay for the rent and other additional costs as if he was the landlord of the property.
+In this type of lease, the lessee, who is the tenant, must pay for the rent and other additional costs as if he were the landlord of the property.
 These additional costs include rental, property, insurance, and maintenance fees.

 These are expenditures that a landlord would normally pay for the operation, upkeep, and use of the property.
 This lease enables business landlords to reduce their property expenses by passing them on to the tenant.